MichaelTJones/ladder/README.md

 grep "^...................$" webster | tr "[A-Z]" "[a-z]" | sort -u > webster-19
 grep "^....................$" webster | tr "[A-Z]" "[a-z]" | sort -u > webster-20

-however, now that my program exists, it would be fine to do the following:
+however, now that the program exists, it would be fine to do the following:

 go build
 mkdir words